Sabermetric Series, Part 5: Pitcher Evaluation

 We also mustn’t overlook IFFB%, or pop-ups.
 As detrimental as they are to hitters, on the flip side they are money for pitchers.
 They are automatic outs, and it doesn’t get any better than that.
-If you look at the 2017 IFFB% Leaderboard, you see some very successful seasons that coincide with that stat.
-Only one out of the top 10 in IFFB% finished with a BABIP over .300, with the average BABIP among them being just .278.
+If you look at the 2018 IFFB% Leaderboard, you see some very successful seasons that coincide with that stat.
+DeGrom?
+Scherzer?
+Verlander, anyone?
+None of the top 10 in IFFB% finished with a BABIP over .295, with the average BABIP among them being just .274.

 Quality Of Contact

 Soft%/Med%/Hard% is a good complementary tool for evaluating pitchers.
-As stated in Part 1, the averages in 2017 were 18.9%/49.3%/31.8%.
-A quick look at some of the Soft% leaders from 2017 (hello, Corey Kluber) confirms that inducing soft contact leads to less hard contact and, as Borat would say, great success.
+As stated in Part 1, the averages in 2018 were 18.1%/46.7%/35.3%.
+A quick look at some of the Soft% leaders from 2018 (hello again, Mr. DeGrom) confirms that inducing soft contact leads to less hard contact and, as Borat would say, great success.
 However, allowing a bit too much hard contact isn’t quite a death sentence.
-In fact, the two pitchers that allowed the highest Hard% in 2017 — Robbie Ray (40.4%), Chris Archer (39.4%) — had great seasons.
+In fact, the two pitchers that allowed the highest Hard% in 2018 — Cole Hamels (41.9%), Patrick Corbin (41.7%) — had great seasons.
 They were able to overcome an abundance of hard contact by striking out a lot of batters and working out of trouble.
-The next two on the list — Rick Porcello (38.3%), Ricky Nolasco (37.6%) — do not strike out many batters, and their results on the season were considerably worse.
-Pitchers that induce a great deal of soft contact and pop-ups are generally going to wind up with good results, regardless of strikeout rate.
+However, if you don’t strike out many batters, your results are likely to be considerably worse.
+Pitchers that induce a great deal of soft contact and pop-ups are generally going to wind up with good results though, regardless of strikeout rate.

-Personally, I don’t use as many plate discipline numbers for pitchers as I do for hitters.
-There are two that I look at quite a bit, though, and those are O-Swing% and SwStr%.
+Perhaps the two most important plate discipline metrics for pitchers are O-Swing% and SwStr%.
 The higher the chase rate, the more a pitcher is getting a hitter to expand the strike zone and potentially make poor contact.
-Anything over 30% is pretty encouraging.
+Anything over 32% is pretty encouraging.
 With swinging strike rate, anything over 10% has my attention.
-Chris Sale maintained a terrific 36.2% O-Swing% and 14.9% SwStr%, which led to him striking out 308 batters last season.
+Max Scherzer posted a 35.8% O-swing% and 16.1% SwStr% en route to an incredible 300 strikeout season.